CollinHeist/TitleCardMaker/docs/user_guide/templates.md

     === "Episode Title Length"

+        All title length evaluations are done on the original title, before any title text formatting or splitting.

         | Operation | Description | Reference Value |
         | --------: | :---------- | :-------------: |
         | equals | Only apply to Episodes whose title length is exactly the given number | :fontawesome-regular-circle-check:{.green} |